SPF For Your Hair Exists — Here’s Why The Experts Want You To Start Using It

 ADVERTISEMENT

-If you want to keep things simple and use the same SPF on your face and scalp, Dr. Zeichner name-checks this Eucerin formula.
-"This sunscreen is extra light and rubs in fully, even when applied near the hair," he says.
-"Besides broad-spectrum UV protection, it contains a blend of antioxidants that neutralizes free radicals and protects the skin against blue light."
+If you want to keep things simple and use the same SPF on your face and scalp, Dr Zeichner name-checks Eucerin.
+R29 loves the Oil Control Face Protection Sun Cream SPF 50+, which absorbs quickly and is great for oily skin and scalps.

 Advertisement